Broken-FEEC discretizations and Hodge Laplace problems: Broken FEEC discretization

 \section{Broken FEEC discretization}

-We now study a discretization of the Hilbert complex \eqref{seq} that is not restricted to subcomplexes.
-Specifically, we assume in this section that we are given a conforming discretization \eqref{seq_hc} that admits a uniformly bounded cochain projection \eqref{pih}, and we consider at each level $\ell$ a discrete space $V^{\ell}_h \subset W^\ell$ that contains the conforming one,
+We now study a discretization of the Hilbert complex \eqref{seq} where the conformity requirement is relaxed.
+Specifically, we assume in this section that we are given a conforming discretization \eqref{seq_hc} and we consider at each level $\ell$ a discrete space $V^{\ell}_h \subset W^\ell$ that contains the conforming one,